1935 Irish Greyhound Derby: Distances

+Semi finals

 Competition Report

 In the first two semi-finals on 3 August Roving Spring beat his half-brother Roving Yank in a time of 30.46 and Tullyglass Bramble won by two lengths from Lisnagree in 30.60.
 On 5 August Received With Thanks and Swift Brown Lady took the remaining two final places.
 The final resulted in an easy win for Roving Yank leading early and stretching his lead to six lengths at the finish.
 Tullyglass Bramble finished well to take third place behind Roving Spring in second place.